Baptism in the Holy Spirit

 Shortly after this, a crowd gathered and Peter began to preach.
 Think about this: Peter and the other disciples had been in the upper room for ten days after Jesus ascended into heaven.
 They had prayed and sought God, but it wasn’t until after they were baptized in the Holy Spirit that Peter preached – and when he did, Acts 2:41 tells us that 3,000 people were saved!

 The power they received transformed them into dynamic witnesses.
-You need that same power – and it is available to you!
+You need that same power – and it is available to you today!

-What Peter told them – and what Acts 2:38-39 says – is still true for us today: “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+What Peter told them in Acts 2:38-39 is still true for us today: “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
-The promise is for you and your children and for all who are far off — for all whom the Lord our God will call.”
+This promise is for you and your children and for all whom the Lord our God will call.”

 The baptism in the Holy Spirit was not only for first century believers.
-Peter said it was for them, their children and “for all who are far off – for all whom the Lord our God will call.”
-That includes every person who will ever be saved.
-It includes you and me.
+Peter said that includes every person, all who will ever be saved!
+That includes you and me.

 Some people say, “I received everything God has for me when I got saved.”
 While it is true that all of God’s promises automatically become available to us at salvation, it does not necessarily mean they are automatically activated in our lives.

 Whenever someone surrenders their life to Christ and puts their trust in Him, they are born again.
 The Holy Spirit comes to live inside them, becoming their comforter, helper, and teacher.
 That is what happened to the disciples in John 20:22 when Jesus breathed on them and said, “Receive the Holy Spirit.”